dwrik/jetsetgo/README.md

 ## Messaging

 The application uses Spring Cloud Stream along with RabbitMQ for messaging.
-The following are the message flows involved in the application:
+The following message flows are used in the application:

 - Checkin subscribes to Booking for new bookings that are yet to checkin
 - Booking subscribes to Checkin for updates to checkin status & seat number